xDaryamo/puccini/QUICKSTART.md

     puccini-csar openstack.csar examples/openstack
     puccini-tosca compile openstack.csar

-The `puccini-csar` tool will zip the entire directory and automatically create a "TOSCA-Metadata" section for us, resulting in a compliant CSAR file.
+The `puccini-csar` tool will archive the entire directory and automatically create a "TOSCA-Metadata" section for us, resulting in a compliant CSAR file.

-For a CSAR the relative imports refer to the internal structure of the zip archive (note that Puccini does *not* unpack the archive into individual files, but rather treats the entire archive as a self-contained filesystem).
+For a CSAR the relative URLs refer to the internal structure of the archive (note that Puccini does *not* unpack the archive into individual files, but rather treats the entire archive as a self-contained filesystem).
 So, once again, the same exact OpenStack example works whether it's accessed locally, at a URL, or from within a CSAR.